State-Funded Place or Studies in Lithuanian

 Do I need to terminate my previous study agreement if I receive an offer in the additional admission round?

 Yes.
 If you signed a study agreement during a previous admission stage and decide to accept an offer received in the additional round, you must first terminate your existing study agreement.
 To do so, email a scanned or photographed copy of the signed request for termination (handwritten signature required) along with a copy of your personal identification document (passport or ID card) to konsultavimas@vu.lt.
-You will be notified by email once the termination has been completed.
+You will be notified by email once the termination is complete.

 Main Admission